 But states say they can’t afford to wait to see how federal policy plays out.

-“You have to have blinders on to not understand how large this industry can become,” said California State Treasurer John Chiang.
-He has been taking a lead in California’s efforts to move the industry into legitimacy, holding lengthy hearings aimed at helping banks step around the federal rules that make them reluctant to work with pot firms.
+“You have to have blinders on to not understand how large this industry can become,” said California Treasurer John Chiang.
+He has been taking a lead in the state’s efforts to move the industry into legitimacy, holding lengthy hearings aimed at helping banks step around the federal rules that make them reluctant to work with pot firms.

 The easier it is for companies to get out of the shadows and operate like other normal businesses, Chiang says, the quicker they can start paying taxes to the state — and the harder it will be for the Justice Department to undermine the industry.